 The real philosophical debate is: Which works better to keep children safe: Foster care or family preservation?

-Obviously, I believe the answer, backed up by a mountain of research, is that for the overwhelming majority of children, in the overwhelming majority of the instances, family preservation isn’t just more humane than foster care and less expensive than foster care, it’s also than foster care.
-I’ve cited the evidence for this, such as , and , and repeatedly, and I’m sure these links will turn up in many future columns.
+Obviously, I believe the answer, backed up by a mountain of research, is that for the overwhelming majority of children, in the overwhelming majority of the instances, family preservation isn’t just more humane than foster care and less expensive than foster care, it’s also can be found here. than foster care.
+Links to that mass of evidence

 It is equally obvious that Heimpel disagrees.
 We can and should debate that.
 (As noted above, Heimpel turned out to be afraid to do that.)